 First things first

-Without a doubt those of us having a second baby labor or subsequent one realised there were two parts of doing this activity of giving birth:
+Without a doubt those of us having second baby labor or subsequent one realized there were two parts of doing this activity of giving birth:

 - We had to prepare for doing this activity.
 We now realized giving birth was a major athletic activity and we needed to prepare.
 What did that mean?
 Cardio, weight training, sprinting, swimming?
 Sure and no. We actually had to specifically prepare our body to open up (activity), remain soft, mobile and to create space.
 The activity of giving birth is actually the activity of getting a big object out of our body.